Skip to Main Content

 Erica (09:02)

-And so I wonder, Valerie, if you can share a little bit about the uniqueness of each family—and how what might work for one family doesn't necessarily work for another when it comes to sleep.
+And so I wonder, Valerie, if you can share a little bit about the uniqueness of each family—and how what might work for one family doesn't necessarily work for another family when it comes to sleep.

 Sure.
 Many times caregivers feel pressure to be the perfect parent.
 And when a child becomes ill, that pressure ramps up even more.
 But families differ in how they approach sleep.